Does your company have a sustainable CSR program? GlobalGiving’s Nicole Morrissey outlines six steps you can take to

 Evaluating CSR programs can be overwhelming, especially when initiatives can span many different departments such as human resources, marketing, sustainability and compliance.
 However, developing an organized framework for reporting that links efforts back to strategic priorities for the business will inform your C-suite and investors if your CSR efforts are affecting your company’s performance.
 Seek to quantify socially conscious efforts that are directly tied to the company’s bottom line—for example, activities that drive cost savings, new customer acquisition, and brand awareness.

-Traditionally, efforts aimed at reducing environmental resources, annual giving programs, and cause marketing campaigns largely defined good corporate citizenship.
-And while those efforts are valuable, consumers and companies alike have grown and become more innovative in how they define a responsible company.
+Traditionally, good corporate citizenship was defined by annual giving programs, cause marketing campaigns, and efforts aimed at reducing environmental resources.
+And while those efforts are valuable, consumers and companies alike have become more innovative in how they define a responsible company.

 According to a Cone Communications CSR Study, consumers prioritize the following business actions as important: being a good employer, operating in a way that protects and benefits society and the environment, creating products and services that ensure individual wellbeing, investing in causes in local communities and around the globe, and standing up for important social justice issues.
 For a summary of this article, check out our infographic, “The Keys To Strategic Corporate Giving.”